Eland armoured car: Zimbabwe

 Zimbabwe was ravaged by inter-factional clashes between ex-ZANLA and ZIPRA militants between 1980 and 1981.
 Being relatively neutral in the dispute, the former Rhodesian Armoured Car Regiment was seen as a prime candidate for restoring order.
 In January 1981, a troop of four Eland-90s manned by national serviceman and led by Sergeant "Skippy" Devine was dispatched to keep the peace in Bulawayo, where rival ZANLA and ZIPRA units were encamped pending their integration into the national army's 13th infantry battalion.
 The following month, the ZIPRA troops across Bulawayo revolted in what became known as the 1981 Entumbane uprising.
 On February 8, the armoured cars charged the mutineers' camp at Glenville and overran it with little resistance.
 Three days later, ZIPRA reinforcements in the form of a motorized column led by BTR-152 armoured vehicles and possibly including T-34-85 tanks was spotted approaching Bulawayo.
 Devine was ordered to intercept and destroy them.
 The Eland-90s promptly identified and knocked out a BTR at an outlying intersection.
 Taking up positions on the high ground overlooking Selborne Avenue, they stayed in place until two more BTRs attacked, firing indiscriminately with DShK machine guns.
 Both were destroyed by 90mm shells at two hundred metres.
 Devine's Eland-90s knocked out a fourth BTR mere hours later.
 The ZIPRA tanks were later found abandoned near the road; none were in fighting condition.
 Devine was awarded the Bronze Cross of Zimbabwe for his actions at Entumbane.

 After 1980, the former Rhodesian Armoured Car Regiment, now part of the Zimbabwe Armoured Corps, was reduced to a single regular squadron of Eland-90s.
 The Zimbabwean Ministry of Defence wanted to bring the regiment up to its pre-1980 strength of four squadrons, one to complement each of the ZNA's four infantry brigades.
 From 1984 onwards, the Eland-90 was largely superseded in front-line service by the heavier, six-wheeled EE-9 Cascavel, which was adopted in sufficient numbers to form the three additional armoured car squadrons.
 A proposal to retrofit the ZNA Elands with upgraded 90mm guns and turrets was discussed but never reached fruition.
 In Zimbabwean service, the armoured cars suffered from a dwindling supply of spare parts and erratic maintenance.
-Some were still in service as late as the Second Congo War, during which most of the remaining Elands were believed to have been destroyed or otherwise lost to attrition.
+Some were still in service as late as the Second Congo War.